 Show pages side by side by using the Open in new window feature

-This article explains how to display pages side-by-side in Microsoft Dynamics 365 for Finance and Operations.
+This article explains how to display pages side-by-side.

 Continuing with the example mentioned above, when viewing the lines, you can click the Open in new window icon.